-1. What should I do you do if my boss plays favorites?
+1. What should I do if my boss plays favorites?

 Be the favorite.
 A lot of times when people complain about favoritism it means the boss is showing preference to who they perceive to be a top performer.
 Look at the criteria and try to determine why someone is a favorite.

 If you’re in a more qualitative field, unlike sales, the criteria can be a little fuzzier, like being collaborative or always being on time.
 The more you can identify out what it takes to be the favorite, the easier it will be to become one.
 Favoritism is not a positive work environment, but the only behavior you can control is your own.

 Look at what the criteria is and remember, the favorite isn’t always the person that gets promoted.

 2. My company doesn’t invest anything in my personal development.
 What should I do?